jroblak/jroblak.github.com/_posts/2020-05-18-northsec-severityhighprotector.md

 {% endhighlight %}
 The interesting part of this function is it's use of the `Rfc2898DeriveBytes` class.
 This class uses `PBKDF2` to derive keys, using `HMACSHA1`.

 Next, `Protect`.
 This function encrypted a file using the derived keys from `CreateAes`.
-Interestingly, it also appened the `SHA` hash at the start of the encrypted file in plaintext.
+Interestingly, it also prepended the `SHA` hash at the start of the encrypted file in plaintext.
 {% highlight csharp %}
 private void CreateAes()
 internal void Protect(string filename)